 This module provides you with the opportunity to prepare for an extended individual prose study of 10,000–12,000 words, on a self-selected subject, agreed with the module convenor.
 Credit will be given for the scope and depth of the study, for clarity of expression and thoroughness of presentation.
 One-to-one supervision will be supplemented by regular group classes and attendance at Department Music Colloquia.

 Every year a number of research seminars are offered in subjects directly relating to staff research interests.
-In the next two years these will be on Britten and Sondheim, Music and Health, Verdi and Wagner, and Folk Music in Britain and Ireland.
+In the next two years these will be on Britten and Sondheim, Music and Health, Verdi and Wagner, and Folk Music of Britain and Ireland.

 Many year two modules are also offered as year three options.
 You may also take 20 credits from another department.